-• Decree No. 66 of 2010 (V. 12.) (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control.
+• Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control.

 Mycotoxins and heavy metals

 Maximum levels of mycotoxins and heavy metals as contaminants are established in the Commission Regulation No. 1881/2006.